 Moving On: Transitioning to Graduate School

-Women, people with disabilities, and some racial/ethnic groups—blacks, Hispanics, and American Indians—are underrepresented in challenging fields such as those in science and engineering.
+Women, people with disabilities, and some racial/ethnic groups are underrepresented in challenging fields such as those in science and engineering.
 They constitute smaller percentages of science and engineering degree recipients and of employed scientists and engineers than they do of the overall U.S. population.
 Additionally, people with disabilities are more likely than those without disabilities to be unemployed or out of the labor force.

 Real World Advice

 AccessSTEM and AccessComputing project staff, with funding from the National Science Foundation, are working toward increasing the success of students with disabilities in earning degrees and securing careers.
 In both projects, staff seek advice from individuals with disabilities who have "lived it" to better understand contributors to success, and share advice with others.

 In an active e-mentoring community, individuals with disabilities and mentors shared their advice included in this publication about how individuals with disabilities can successfully transition to graduate school.
 Their disabilities include vision, hearing, mobility, learning, mental illness, attention, and other chronic health.
 Their experiences, perceptions, and advice can help others, including those with disabilities, transition to, succeed in, and graduate with advanced degrees.
 Advice related to succeeding in a graduate program is included in a companion publication Succeeding in Graduate School at www.uw.edu/doit/Brochures/Academics/grad_school.html

 Note that some of their comments shared below have been modified for clarity.

 Graduate School Experiences